bansi303/Built-in-Sensors/README.md

 # Built-in-Sensors
-An iPhone application that detectsthe phone user activitiesbased on the phone built-in sensors.
+An iPhone application that detectsthe phone user activities based on the phone built-in sensors.

 ## Functionalities
 - Show the phone pick-up status.